 The Flood-Coverage Gap Helene Exposed

 This is the single biggest lesson from the 2024 storm, and it's worth underlining: your standard homeowners policy does not cover flood damage.
 Many Helene-affected WNC homeowners learned this the hard way.
-The Mountaineer reported that roughly a quarter of NC Helene insurance claims closed without payment, often because the damage was attributed to flood (not covered) rather than wind (covered) — and the line between the two became contentious.
+The Mountaineer reported that roughly a quarter of NC Helene insurance claims closed without payment, often because the damage was attributed to flood (not covered) rather than wind (covered).
+The line between the two became contentious.
 (Source: The Mountaineer's coverage of the post-Helene insurance crisis.)

 NFIP vs. Private Flood: The Practical Math